heartkilla/yolo-v3/README.md

 # Yolo v3 Object Detection in Tensorflow
-Yolo v3 is an algorithm using deep convolutional neural networks to detect objects.
+Yolo v3 is an algorithm that uses deep convolutional neural networks to detect objects.

 ## Getting started